This article is for SLM Leaders who are managing a course in the Service Learning Module.

 - Log in to your Connect site.

 - From your profile menu, select SLM Leader Portal.

-To view courses within a particular block, select the block from the Block dropdown and click Go.
+Your Leader Portal page lists your courses.
+To view the courses within a particular block, select it from the Block dropdown and click Go.

 Note that the Leader Portal table shows the following information:

-- User group title - The name of the course
+- Title - The name of the course

 - Members - The number of members (students and leaders) in the course